Posted in Finance, Accounting and Economics Terms, Total Reads: 468

 Definition: Camouflage Compensation

-Camouflage compensation is the compensation paid to top tier employees including CEO’s, Directors etc. which is not completely disclosed in company Annual reports and other mandatory filings.
-Even if it is shown, it is made to appear in such a way that it does not look as a huge amount.
+Even if it is shown, camouflage compensation is made to appear in such a way that it does not look as a huge amount.
 With the war for talent intensifying due to heavy competition in all industries, companies are finding it very difficult to attract, retain and poach talent from competitors.
+This is achieved by giving incentives and perks along with a good compensation to employees.

 Giving a huge compensation in various forms is a strategy adopted to overcome this difficulty.
-However, to escape from investors/regulators’ ire, companies camouflage the package to make it look much less than the true value paid out as gross compensation.
+However, to escape from investors/regulators’ ire, companies camouflage the compensation and benefits package to make it look much less than the true value paid out as gross compensation.
+This is often given over and above the executive compensation given to the top employees.

 Different parts of a compensation package and their extent of camouflage is explained below